EdoardoCostantini/mi-hd/README.md

 Because it happens that after getting a review you need to add conditions, repetitions, or tweak other aspects of simulation studies, you need to be able to re-run only certain aspects of the study.
 This requires being able to stitch together parts of the results.
 Here, I want to keep track of which filenames are important for the results.
+Because of the size of these result files, they are not stored in this repository directly.
+You can contact me if you want to get access to any of them.

 #### Simulation Study